About the Savannah Cat

-So, we have established that the Savannah is a remarkably wild looking cat.
-With ancestors whom are real wild cats.
-Let us find out some more about what its like to keep one of these cats and their personality traits.
+So, we have established that the Savannah is a remarkably wild-looking cat.
+With ancestors who are real wild cats.
+Let us find out some more about what it is like to keep one of these cats and their personality traits.

-Savannah cat have high energy levels, it is important to give them plenty of stimulation and play time.
-As you can imagine having pure wild cat blood running through their ancestry, they are in need of a good running space.
+Savannah cat has high energy levels, it is important to give them plenty of stimulation and play time.
+As you can imagine having pure wild cat blood running through their ancestry, they are in need of good running space.

 Make sure you have plenty of room for them to run around, an enclosed garden area would be perfect as this gives them the freedom to really let loose.
 You can play fetch with them or even train them to walk on a leash.